mbourque/creo_nc_tools/developers_guide.md

   - For parameter XML tools, avoid including holder diameter or holder length.
   - Separate inch and metric tools into existing folders.
   - If creating new folders, add their paths to `search.pro`.
+  - always include an empty file names .gitkeep so that github will save the folder properly.
 - Workflow organization:
   - Group tools into machine activity categories: milling, drilling, turning, wire edm, etc.
   - After making an assembly inseparable, remove unnecessary parts.